24 Surprising Facts About "Cheers" You May Not Know

 8. The address of "Cheers" is 112½ Beacon Street.

-9. Carla’s full name was Carla Maria Victoria Angelina Teresa Apollonia Lozupone Tortelli LeBec.
+9. Carla's full name was quiet a mouthful.
+It was Carla Maria Victoria Angelina Teresa Apollonia Lozupone Tortelli LeBec.

 10. During Season 1, they constantly mention the back door but no one ever uses it.